Comparison of Gas Prices in Ireland

 Cheapest

-You can make your own comparison at the useful Switcher website
+You can do your own comparison at the useful Switcher website

 Very High Gas Usage